lucidrains/complex-valued-transformer/README.md

 ## Complex Valued Transformer (wip)

-Implementation of the transformer proposed in <a href="https://arxiv.org/abs/2306.09827">Building Blocks for a Complex-Valued Transformer Architecture</a>
+Implementation of the transformer proposed in <a href="https://arxiv.org/abs/2306.09827">Building Blocks for a Complex-Valued Transformer Architecture</a>.
+Will not bother with complex layernorm, as RMS norm is now much more popular.

 ## Citations